MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/05-data-archiving.md

 ### 1. What is Data Archiving?

-"Data Archiving" is the long-term storage of research data, including all research disciplines.
+"Data Archiving" is the practice of placing a digital source in a preservation phase. i.e. the long-term storage of research data.
 The various academic journals have different policies regarding how much of their data and methods researchers are required to store in a public archive.
 Similarly, the major grant-giving institutions have varying attitudes toward public archival of data.
 In general, publications must have attached sufficient information to allow fellow researchers to replicate and test the research.

-> ##  "Data Archiving" is the long-term storage of research data
->
-{: .callout}

 ### 2. What are Data Repositories?

 Datasets are archived in **Data repositories**.
 They are storage locations for digital objects. **Data repositories** can help make a researcher's data more discoverable by search engines (e.g. Google) and ultimately lead to potential reuse.
 Therefore, using storage can lead to increased citations of your work.
 Data repositories can also serve as backups during rare events where data are lost to the researcher and must be retrieved.

+> ## Note
+> Data Archiving is the long-term storage of research data
- > ## **Data repositories** can help make a researcher's data more discoverable by search engines (e.g. Google)
+> Data repositories can help make a research data more discoverable by search engines (e.g. Googlebots)
 >
 {: .callout}